 I recently saw a tweet linking to a post on Speaking of Suicide that talked about suicide-related language.
 Specifically, it addressed the phrases committed suicide, completed suicide, and died by suicide.
-The author argued that the phrase “completed suicide” shouldn’t be used.
+The author argued against the use of the phrase “completed suicide”.
 Part of her justification was that completing something has positive connotations linked to accomplishment, while incomplete has negative connotations.

 The author links to the Maine Suicide Prevention Program site, which states that the phrase completed suicide perpetuates stigma and implies that the person has made a previous attempt, whether or not they actually have.
 To be honest, I’m just not seeing it.